-Internal Devaluation – where a country seeks to regain competitiveness through lowering wage costs and increasing productivity and not reducing value of exchange rate.
+Internal Devaluation – where a country seeks to regain competitiveness through lowering wage costs and increasing productivity and not reducing the value of the exchange rate.

 A devaluation of the currency is a decision to allow a currency, in a fixed or semi-fixed exchange rate, to decrease in value.
 Devaluing the currency means that the economies exports will become more competitive, imports should be more expensive.
 This should lead to greater demand for exports and an improvement in the current account.